christc4/archived-sites/mal.avsbq.org/index.md

 _If criticism destroys much, it creates much more_

 _If you think good design is expensive, you should look at the cost of bad design_

+_By virtue of doing good you are undercutting someone who is doing bad_

+_Imagine Henry Ford stopped making cars because the Horse and Buggy industry sent him a bunch of sob stories_

 <img src=".pix/chan.webp" style="width: 200px; height: auto;"></p>